-Home Theatre Design and Set Up Tips
+Home Theater Design and Set-Up Tips

 Remember when you got all those amazing home theater components?
-They produced the highest-quality picture and sound in the showroom, but things just weren't the same at home.
+They produced the highest-quality picture and sound in the showroom, but then things just weren’t the same at home.

 Follow this guide for some helpful tips: